orlando/svbtle-jekyll/README.markdown

 ## Generators

-Since we need to setup some stuff in the post front matter, there's a post generator to make things easy
+Since we need to setup some stuff in the post front matter, there's a post generator to make things easier

 `rake posts:create`